Skip to main content

 recall_project_status

-Retrieve a project's current status by fuzzy matching its name.
-Returns a summary of recent commits, unresolved issues, linked episodes, and conversation segments to pick up where you left off.
+Retrieve a project's current status including recent commits, unresolved issues, and conversation context.
+Quickly understand where you left off with a fuzzy project name match.

 Instructions